 AREA OF PRACTICE

-Robert led the firm’s representation in the following significant case matters (among many others):
+Robert led the Firm’s representation in the following significant case matters (among many others):

-Debtors/Borrowers: Allied Systems Holdings (special committee of the Board); Centrix Financial (primary stockholder, Chairman and CEO); GIC Portfolio (out-of-court workout); Keys Resort (Chapter 11 debtor); SunEdison (special litigation counsel); Wells Dairy/Blue Bunny Ice Cream (out-of-court workout).
+- Debtors/Borrowers: Allied Systems Holdings (special committee of the Board); Centrix Financial (primary stockholder, Chairman and CEO); GIC Portfolio (out-of-court workout); Keys Resort (Chapter 11 debtor); Sable Permian Resources (equity sponsor); SunEdison (special litigation counsel); Wells Dairy/Blue Bunny Ice Cream (out-of-court workout).

-Preferred Stockholders: Spanish Broadcasting; Washington Mutual.
+- Preferred Stockholders: Spanish Broadcasting; Washington Mutual.

-Robert’s “first chair” trial and appellate work have resulted in opinions of high precedential value including (among many others): In re Visteon Corp., 612 F.3d 210 (3rd Cir.
+Robert’s “first chair” trial and appellate work have resulted in opinions of high precedential value, including (among many others): In re Visteon Corp., 612 F.3d 210 (3rd Cir.
 2010) (described by a leading legal commentator as “the most important [Section] 1114 case ever rendered"); In re Oakwood Homes Corp., 449 F.3d 588 (3rd Cir.
 2006); In re TSAWD Holdings, Inc., 565 B.R.
 292 (Bankr.
 D. Del.
 2017); In re Millennium Lab Holdings II, LLC, 2016 WL 7048599 (Bankr.
 D. Del.
 2016); In re Green Field Energy Services, Inc., 2015 WL 5146161 (Bankr.
 D. Del.
 2015); In re School Specialty, Inc., 2013 WL 1838513 (Bankr.
 D. Del.
 2013); In re Patriot Coal Corp., 482 B.R.
 718 (Bankr.
 S.D.N.Y.
 2012); In re Eastman Kodak Co., 2012 WL 2501071 (Bankr.
 S.D.N.Y.
 2012); In re Tribune Company, 2011 Bankr.
 Lexis 4128 (Bankr.
 D. Del.
 2011); In re Washington Mutual, Inc., 442 B.R.
 314 (Bankr.
 D. Del.
 2011); In re Spansion, Inc., 421 B.R.
 151 (Bankr.
 D. Del.
 2009); In re Oakwood Homes Corp., 394 B.R.
 352 (Bankr.
 D. Del.
 2008); In re Oneida Ltd., 351 B.R.
 79 (Bankr.
 S.D.N.Y.
 2006); and OHC Liquidation Trust v.
 U.S. Fire Ins.
 Co., 2006 WL 2578907 (Bankr.
 D. Del.
 2006).

 Robert has published extensively on bankruptcy and restructuring topics.
-He was the lead editor of the 400-page legal treatise Contested Valuation in Corporate Bankruptcy (Matthew Bender 2011), part of the Collier on Bankruptcy monograph series, and the 200-page legal treatise Admitting Expert Valuation Evidence Before the U.S. Bankruptcy Courts (Bernstein, S., et al., Amer.
+He is a contributing editor of the nation’s leading treatise on restructuring law, Collier on Bankruptcy (LexisNexis 2020).
+He was the lead editor of the 400-page legal treatise Contested Valuation in Corporate Bankruptcy (LexisNexis 2011), part of the Collier on Bankruptcy monograph series, and the 200-page legal treatise Admitting Expert Valuation Evidence Before the U.S. Bankruptcy Courts (Bernstein, S., et al., Amer.
 Bankr.
 Inst.
 2017).
-He also contributed chapters to the Collier Bankruptcy Practice Guide (Matthew Bender 2014) and Bankruptcy Business Acquisitions (Amer.
+He contributed chapters to the Collier Bankruptcy Practice Guide (LexisNexis 2020) and Bankruptcy Business Acquisitions (Amer.
 Bankr.
 Inst.
-2006).
-He wrote or co-wrote articles appearing in, among other periodicals, the American Bankruptcy Law Journal, Business Lawyer, and Journal of Corporation Law.
-He also delivered papers, was an invited speaker, and guest lectured at numerous restructuring seminars (both domestic and international) and graduate schools of high academic esteem, including programs sponsored by the American Bankruptcy Institute, American Law Institute (Young Scholars Medal Conference), Association of Insolvency and Restructuring Advisors, Columbia Business School, Georgia State University Law School, NYU Stern School of Business, University of Pennsylvania Law School, University of Texas School of Law, and the New York City Bar Association.
+2006), and co-authored a chapter in the forthcoming treatise, Fiduciary Obligations in Business (Cambridge University).
+He wrote or co-wrote articles appearing in, among other academic periodicals, the American Bankruptcy Law Journal, Business Lawyer, California Law Review, and Journal of Corporation Law, which have been quoted/cited in trial and appellate court decisions and in the published writings of leading legal scholars.
+His most recent law review article, “Bankruptcy Hardball” (co-written with UC Hastings Law Professor Jared Ellias), was selected by law school faculty around the country as among the “Top 10 Corporate and Securities Articles of 2020” (announced in the Corporate Practice Commentator).
+Robert is frequently invited to speak on complex restructuring topics and guest lecture at graduate schools across the country, including programs sponsored by the American Bankruptcy Institute, American Law Institute (Young Scholars Medal Conference), Association of Insolvency and Restructuring Advisors, Boston University Law School, Columbia Business School, Dallas Bar Association, Georgia State University Law School, New York City Bar Association, NYU Stern School of Business, University of California at Hastings Law School, University of Pennsylvania Law School, University of Texas School of Law, University of Virginia McIntire School of Commerce, and Vanderbilt Law School.

 |Awards and Honors|

-© 2017 Brown Rudnick LLP.
+© 2021 Brown Rudnick LLP.
 Attorney Advertising